Air Alsie

 Air Alsie is a Danish charter airline headquartered in Sønderborg and based at Sønderborg Airport, which operates business jet services.

 Destinations

 Air Alsie operates all scheduled services for its sister brand Alsie Express.

-Since August 2020, Air Alsie also operates scheduled flights on behalf of Lübeck Airport for the virtual airline Lübeck Air to Munich and Stuttgart - and from January 2021 also to Bern and Salzburg - after there were no scheduled operations in Lübeck for several years.
-In March 2023, Lübeck Air announced it would end its ATR flights and seek to start jet operations with another airline.
+Since August 2020, Air Alsie also operated scheduled flights on behalf of Lübeck Airport for the virtual airline Lübeck Air to Munich and Stuttgart - and from January 2021 also to Bern and Salzburg - after there were no scheduled operations in Lübeck for several years.
+In March 2023, Lübeck Air announced it would end its ATR flights and seek to start jet operations with another airline thus ending its affiliation with Air Alsie.

 Fleet

 As of January 2019, the Air Alsie fleet consists of the following aircraft: